genn-team/genn/README.md

 create a shortcut for this tool on the desktop, for convenience.

 ### Docker
-You can also use GeNN by using our CUDA-enabled docker container which comes with GeNN pre-installed.
+You can also use GeNN through our CUDA-enabled docker container which comes with GeNN pre-installed.
-You can build this yourself or download it from Dockerhub
+You can build this container yourself or download it from Dockerhub

 ### Building the container
 The following command can be used from the GeNN source directory to build the GeNN container: